reduxjs/reselect/README.md

 });
 ```

-It may also be useful to check that the memoization strategy for your selector works correctly with your state updates (see [here](#q-why-is-my-selector-recomputing-when-the-store-state-stays-the-same)).
+It may also be useful to check that the memoization function for a selector works correctly with the state update function (ie the reducer in Redux).
+Each selector has a method `recomputations` that will return the number of times it has been recomputed.
+This method can be used to check if a state update required the selector to recompute.

 ```js
 suite('selector', () => {